-The global electric car market sales are estimated to be 927,485 units in 2017, witnessing a CAGR of 33.6% during the forecast period.
+The global electric car market sales are estimated to be 927,485 units in 2017, witnessing a CAGR of 33.6% during 2017-2023.
 The stringent emission norms all across the globe coupled with government subsidies and incentives for EVs is the major factor driving the market for electric cars.
 Apart from this, the declining automobiles’ battery cost and entry of several new electric vehicle (EV) variants is expected to benefit the electric car market during the forecast period.

 GLOBAL ELECTRIC CAR MARKET, BY TECHNOLOGY, UNITS (2013-2023)

 On the basis of technology, the electric car market is categorised into Battery Electric Vehicle (BEV) and Plug-In Hybrid Electric Vehicle (PHEV).
 BEVs held the larger share in the market mainly due to their dominance in China and higher subsidies on these vehicles over PHEVs.
 The share of BEVs is expected to further increase during the forecast period with increasing government support for BEVs in comparison with PHEVs as the former is eco-friendlier.

 Among all the category, economy EVs are estimated to account for the largest share in the electric car market in 2017, followed by low-segment EVs.
 Lower prices of these EVs compared to medium- and premium-segment EVs, coupled with their preference in key markets such as China, drove its sales during the historical period.